Go Back to Patient Stories

 He waited for hours before anyone took him back for scans.
 It was only when someone finally noticed blood that things accelerated.
 “All of a sudden, three or four doctors and nurses ran to me, basically sat me down on a gurney, and gave me a shot of some heavy-duty painkillers,” Andrew recalls.
 “Then they told me it was likely I had endocarditis.”

 That moment marked the beginning of a long and difficult journey.
 It included weeks in the hospital, open-heart surgery, and a recovery that reshaped his life.
-While that emergency uncovered a life-threatening problem that required immediate treatment, there was something else quietly recorded in his medical chart that no one followed up on.
-Years later, it would return with consequences just as serious.
+While that emergency uncovered a life-threatening problem that required immediate treatment, it also led to a scan that quietly documented something else in his chart.
+At the time, it didn’t seem urgent but years later, that overlooked detail would come back with consequences just as serious.

 Andrew had never heard of endocarditis before.
 “They explained I could die from it, that I was very close to dying.
 But at the time, I didn’t really grasp it,” he says.